 Limited or umbrella?
 Can’t decide?

-For some contractors, using an umbrella company to handle their business affairs is incredibly appealing, but it is worth considering all the factors when making the choice between contracting through an Umbrella company or a Limited company.
-Through an umbrella company you will effectively be employed, which means you will be paying tax on a PAYE basis and have your National Insurance taken at source as well.
+For some contractors, using an umbrella company to handle their business affairs is incredibly appealing, but it is worth considering all the factors when making the choice between contracting under an umbrella company or a limited company.
+Through an umbrella company, you will be employed by the umbrella, which means you will be paying tax on a PAYE basis and have your National Insurance Contributions (NICs) deducted at source as well.
 When you include the fee that the umbrella company will apply, you may find that you are earning significantly less than you might expect.

-By working under an umbrella company rather than having your own limited company, it is likely that you will only end up taking home around 60%-65% of what you earn on your contract, whereas if you work through your own Limited company you could end up with 75%-80% of your hard earned money.
-Our contractor calculator can give you a snapshot of what you could expect to earn if you do decide to go the Limited company route.
+By working under an umbrella company rather than having your own limited company, you will not necessarily be operating in the most tax efficient manner.
+Our contractor calculator can give you a snapshot of what you could expect to earn if you do decide to go the limited company route.

-Unsurprisingly, there is a little more work involved in running your own Limited company, but the rewards are worth it if you are earning over £25k a year, as you will be entitled to the Flat Rate VAT Scheme and a broader range of expenses.
-It also means that you don’t have to worry about using an unscrupulous company who offer save extra money with ‘loopholes’ which are not allowed by HMRC so you can retain complete control over all your financial matters.
+Unsurprisingly, there is a little more work involved in running your own limited company, but the rewards are worth it if you are eligible to join the Flat Rate VAT Scheme, as well as being able to claim a broader range of expenses.
+It also means that you don’t have to worry about using an unscrupulous company who offer to save extra money with ‘loopholes’ which are not allowed by HMRC so you can retain complete control over all your financial matters.

-For more information, read our Comprehensive Contractors Guide for a detailed breakdown on everything from; forming your Limited company, setting up a business bank account, understanding dividends, IR35, company tax, and what an accountant will do for you.
+For more information, read our detailed contractors guides for a detailed breakdown on everything from forming your limited company, setting up a business bank account, understanding dividends, IR35, corporation tax, and what an accountant will do for you.